delendum-xyz/zk-knowledge/README.md

 2. Permissionless networks where provers compete on cost, e.g. Mina's Snarketplace
 3. Permissionless networks where provers compete on latency, e.g. Polygon Hermes & Zero

+### Selection metrics:
+1. Performance: latency, throughput, and power consumption
+2. Total cost of ownership (capital expenditures and maintenance costs)
+3. NRE cost (non recurring engineering: onboarding difficulties)
+4. Long-term comparative advantage: competitor performance may double in a year with the same MSPR (e.g. Intel, Nvidia GPU)

+### Structure of ZKP Hardware Acceleration:
+- Current popular structure is to combine CPU and FPGA/GPU to perform proof generation.
+CPU tackles single-threaded pieces at higher frequency and deal with non-determinism
+- MSM and FFT can be parallelized, but arithmetization and commitments may be single threaded (different from the “embarrassingly parallel” PoW mining structure)
+- Most FPGA design tools are proprietary: FPGAs have higher barrier to enter than GPU accelerations

 ## Light Client

 ### Leading Problem: